This Poem is Not About Painting

 sufficient normalcy.
 Even painters grow tired.

-Jake is a husband, father, poet, and playwright whose work focuses on examining themes of identity, memory, time, and the human condition.
-His work has been published in The Writing Disorder, Coalition Works, JMWW, As Surely as the Sun, Creative Colloquy, and Eunoia Review.
-Jake is an MFA candidate at Augsburg University and lives in the Pacific Northwest.
+J. A. Lane is a husband, father, poet, and playwright whose work focuses on examining themes of identity, memory, faith, and the human condition.
+His debut poetry collection We Can’t Program the Sun (Bottlecap Press) is out now, and his work has been published in The Writing Disorder, Coalition Works, JMWW, As Surely as the Sun, Creative Colloquy, and Eunoia Review.
+Lane is an MFA candidate at Augsburg University and lives in the Pacific Northwest.

 Previous